Call

 Lindsey Gordon

-The purpose of the pLog is not only to help educate real estate professionals and title agents, but also to create more educated and savvy buyers and sellers.
-There’s a lot of confusion and, dare I say, misinformation on the importance of a survey.
-What’s most important to us, as a due diligence company, is that every buyer is armed with an absolute and complete picture of what they’re walking into with a newly acquired property, no hidden surprises.
-The following list are the things a buyer should be aware of when making the decision to get a brand new survey done of the property in question.
-Listen up:
+The purpose of the blog is to alleviate some of the confusion and, dare I say, misinformation on the importance of a survey.
+What’s most important to us, as a due diligence company, is that every buyer is armed with an absolute and complete picture of what they’re walking into with a newly acquired property, with no hidden surprises.
+Below are some things a buyer should be aware of when making the decision to get a brand new survey done of the property in question.

 1. A land survey is arguably one of the most important parts of pre-closing due diligence.